 Activate: Turn on the firewall.
 Default Policy: Select the default state for the firewall.

+adde foncy.
+Select the default state for the mewall.

 - Allow: Allows all connections to the device.
 This option is set by default. - Deny: Denies all connections to the device.